ENGRAVING IN GEMSTONES: INTAGLIO, CAMEO, CHEVET AND NEGATIVE INTAGLIO TECHNIQUE

 Figure 5.
 Worm-eaten wood

-The first most important group of seals was the 'cylinder seals' (see figure 6).
-They are dating from around 3000 B.C., from the valleys of Mesopotamia and were suitable for signing documents, sealing goods for tax purposes and even as a trademark on objects such as pottery.
-Their shape was ideal for rolling around and sealing objects like bottles, jars etc.
+The first significant group of seals was the 'cylinder seals' (see figure 6), dating back to around 3000 B.C. in the valleys of Mesopotamia.
+These seals were used to sign documents, seal goods for tax purposes, and even serve as trademarks on objects such as pottery.
+Their cylindrical shape was ideal for rolling across surfaces to seal items like bottles, jars, and other containers.

 Figure 6.
 Neolithic Mesopotamian cylinder seal

-During the periods of Ancient Greece and Rome engravings reached a level higher than ever seen previously.
-Technical skills, imagination and creativity banded together, resulting in beautifully executed works of glyptic arts.
-The period between the death of Alexander the Great and the conquest of Greece by the Romans (323 BC - 139 BC) is important regarding the innovations in jewellery design.
-For the first time, it is possible to witness the evolution of a seal (often depicted as a scarab beetle) into the ring-stone.
-The engraving or seal (figure 7) was settled into the metal ring design, which marks the beginning of the signet ring era, which tirelessly continues even today 2022 AD.
+During the periods of Ancient Greece and Rome, engraving reached unprecedented heights.
+Technical skill, imagination, and creativity combined to produce exquisitely executed works of glyptic art.
+The era between the death of Alexander the Great and the Roman conquest of Greece (323 BC - 139 BC) is particularly significant for innovations in jewellery design.
+For the first time, we see the evolution of the seal—often depicted as a scarab beetle—into the ring-stone.
+These engraved seals (see figure 7) were set into metal rings, marking the beginning of the signet ring era, a tradition that continues unbroken even today in 2022 AD.

 Figure 7.
 Ancient Greek Rock Crystal Gold Swivel Signet Ring, Archaic period, circa 500 B.C.

-Unlike the intaglio technique, there is a slightly similar, yet very different intaglio technique, which derived from ancient intaglio technique.
-Since the reliefs or sculptures are carved from the reverse side of the gemstone and the upper side remains intact, it is called reverse carving or negative intaglio technique (see figure 8).
-Intaglio, on the other hand, is designed to be viewed from the same side on which it is carved.
+Distinct from the traditional intaglio technique is a method known as reverse carving, or negative intaglio, which evolved from the ancient intaglio practice.
+In reverse carving, the reliefs or sculptures are carved from the reverse side of the gemstone, leaving the upper side intact (see figure 8).
+This contrasts with the intaglio technique, where the design is intended to be viewed from the same side on which it is carved.

 Figure 8.
 An example of negative intaglio sculptures by ELIRD Jewellery

-Negative intaglio technique in jewellery design has a special appeal.
-Even though engravings and intaglios are such an ancient technique, the first coloured jewellery pieces with negative intaglios were seen during the Victorian era and are known as Essex Rock Crystal (see figure 9).
-Essex crystal jewellery pieces are formed from a rock crystal cabochon (a gem polished but not faceted), which refers to polished domes of rock crystal with a flat base.
-After, the motif or a figure is reverse carved into the flat base and then painted, to give the impression of a three dimensional object encapsulated in the cabochon when viewed from above.
-Front of a reverse carved piece remains untouched.
+The negative intaglio technique holds a unique allure in jewellery design.
+Although engraving and intaglio are ancient practices, the first coloured jewellery pieces featuring negative intaglios emerged during the Victorian era, known as Essex Rock Crystal (see figure 9).
+These pieces are crafted from rock crystal cabochons—gems that are polished but not faceted—featuring polished domes with flat bases.
+The motif or figure is reverse carved into the flat base and then painted, creating the illusion of a three-dimensional object encapsulated within the cabochon when viewed from above.
+Notably, the front of the reverse-carved piece remains untouched.

 Figure 9.
 Essex crystal reverse intaglio butterfly set in 18ct gold with a natural ruby and rose-cut diamond border converted from a pin to a pendant, c.1880

-Among the first ones who were using this interesting technique very successfully was Thomas Cook in the 1860s, whose artworks were sold by Lambeth & Co and Hancock's in London.
-The other name related to the same technique is artist William Essex (1784-1869), known for being an extraordinary painter, miniature artist and a great favourite of queen Victoria.
-Because of his status among the nobility, it is believed that this is the reason why the crystal rock jewellery with painted negative intaglios was named after him.
-The other famous name was William Bishop Ford, a student of William Essex, who created the well known 'fox head' (see figure 10) and other enamelled miniatures and painted negative intaglios during the late 1800s.
-However, according to some researchers Belgian artist Emile Marius Pradier was believed to have developed the negative intaglio technique.
+One of the earliest and most successful users of the negative intaglio technique was Thomas Cook in the 1860s.
+His works were sold by Lambeth & Co and Hancock's in London.
+Another prominent figure associated with this technique is William Essex (1784-1869), a remarkable painter, miniature artist, and a favourite of Queen Victoria.
+His popularity among the nobility is likely why crystal rock jewellery featuring painted negative intaglios was named after him.
+William Bishop Ford, a student of William Essex, is also notable for his contributions, including the famous 'fox head' (see figure 10) and other enamelled miniatures and painted negative intaglios created in the late 1800s.
+However, some researchers believe that the Belgian artist Emile Marius Pradier may have actually developed the negative intaglio technique.

 Figure 10.
 Painted negative intaglio by William Bishop Ford, 19th century

-The pioneers of negative intaglio technique have been using a mixture of oil and diamond dust alongside around 200 different steel tools to carve the design.
-After the intaglio sculpture was made and painted in reverse by a masterful maker, the flat side of the cabochon was usually placed onto a gold foil and a thin piece of plain mother of pearl backing.
-The tools used for painting the intaglios were often made by the master himself, since their quality needed to be extra fine and most of the time the brushes were thin as a single hair.
-When the painting and intaglio processes were finished, the cabochon was ready to be mounted on a piece of jewellery.
+The pioneers of the negative intaglio technique used a combination of oil and diamond dust, along with around 200 different steel tools, to carve their intricate designs.
+Once the intaglio sculpture was carefully crafted and painted in reverse by a skilled artisan, the flat side of the cabochon was typically placed onto gold foil and backed with a thin layer of plain mother-of-pearl.
+The tools used for painting the intaglios were often custom-made by the master himself, as they needed to be exceptionally fine, with brushes often as thin as a single hair.
+After the painting and intaglio processes were completed, the cabochon was ready to be mounted onto a piece of jewellery.

-The most common jewellery and objects that contained painted negative intaglio crystals were brooches, pendants, stick pins, cufflinks, studs, buttons, rings etc. Essex negative intaglio crystals could be sorted by the themes that are depicted on the crystals.
-Most commonly seen themes and motifs on Essex crystal jewellery are: animals (mostly dogs, cats, racing horses, insects, birds, foxes, owls), flowers and nautical motifs.
-In the continuation few examples of Essex crystal jewellery will be presented.
+Common jewellery and objects featuring painted negative intaglio crystals included brooches, pendants, stick pins, cufflinks, studs, buttons, rings, and more.
+Essex negative intaglio crystals can be categorised by the themes depicted on them.
+The most frequently seen motifs in Essex crystal jewellery include animals (such as dogs, cats, racehorses, insects, birds, foxes, and owls), flowers, and nautical elements.
+The following section will showcase several examples of Essex crystal jewellery.

 Figure 11.
 The Wallace Cut

-Other jewellery artists and (or) studios such as Irene Neuwirth, Francesca Villa, Sevan Bicakci or Yaroslav Argentov are using the negative intaglio technique which has its tradition deeply rooted into civilisation, as one of the oldest of man's art forms.
+Jewellery artists and studios such as Irene Neuwirth, Francesca Villa, Sevan Bicakci, and Yaroslav Argentov continue to use the negative intaglio technique, a tradition deeply rooted in civilisation as one of the oldest art forms known to humankind.

-When we started our jewellery business, negative intaglio was one of the ancient techniques that we have decided to use and apply in our designs, because it was impeccably in accordance with the philosophy of our approach to jewellery design.
-Namely, by carving a sculpture from the reverse side of a transparent gemstone, it felt like the soul of the sculpture was engraved, rather than its' 'body'.
-This best relates to our mission to get to know, accept and transform our inner selves, to the stage where one achieves its full potential as a human being.
-The numerous potentials of this highly admired technique are yet to be discovered by the diligent jewellery artists who are not afraid to research, share, learn, implement the learned and innovate.
+When we began our jewellery business, we chose to incorporate the negative intaglio technique into our designs, as it perfectly aligned with our philosophy of jewellery design.
+Carving a sculpture from the reverse side of a transparent gemstone felt as though we were engraving the soul of the piece rather than just its physical form.
+This approach resonates with our mission to explore, accept, and transform our inner selves, striving to reach our full potential as human beings.
+The many possibilities of this revered technique are still waiting to be explored by diligent jewellery artists who are unafraid to research, share, learn, implement, and innovate.

 REFERENCES